w3c/wg-effectiveness/process.md

 Interest and Working Groups work to gain consensus on particular topics and issues related to specification development.
 To understand how consensus works in the W3C please see the [W3C Process Document](https://w3c.github.io/w3process/#Consensus).

+## W3C Groups
+There are two types of W3C group:

+* **Working Groups**: work on deliverables, usually technical reports (standards).
+* **Interest Groups**: evaluate potential Web technologies and policies.
+Do not work on technical reports.

+Groups have: a publicly available Charter, a Chair (or co-Chairs), a Team Contact, and a mailing list.

+A group sometimes will have **Task Forces** which carry our assignments which are already detailed in the group Charter.

+For more information on groups see the [W3C Process Document](https://w3c.github.io/w3process/#ChapterGroups).

 ## Participants
 Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
 AC members nominate people within their organisation to participate within groups (in some cases an AC member may be able to [nominate someone from outside their organisation](https://w3c.github.io/w3process/#member-rep)).